Kanakagiri Jain tirth: About Temple

 The main temple on the 350 steps hillock is enclosed in a fort, has four main parts, namely, the mukhamantapa, the navaranga, the sukhanasi and the garbhagriha.
 This temple enshrines idols of five main deities together – Parshwanatha, Padmavati, Jwalamalini, Kushmandini, and Kshetrapala Bramha Yaksha.
 The garbhagriha houses Bhagwan Parshwanatha while the sukhanasi houses the rest.
 There are 3 temples and tonks of 24 tirthankar.
 This temple also includes an 18-feet monolithic idol of Bahubali.

 Kanakagiri is the only Jain temple where Kalasarpadosha parihara puja is performed.
 According to legends, Queen Deverammanni of Mysore royal family once suffered from kalasarpadosha and found relief on worshiping the Goddesses here.
 So, she gave the temple a unique idol of the hood of snake bearing Dharanendra and Padmavathi figures.
 The idol is currently placed in the sukhanasi.

+The complex also preserves Jain rock-cut sculptures.
+Approximately fourteen Tirthankara images are carved in low relief in a natural cavern at the site.
+Other sculptures include images of Suparshvanatha and Parshvanatha.
 There are 24 charan (foot prints) of the 24 Tirthankaras near the temple complex.
 There are caves on the hill where Jain saints once meditated.
 There is a Jain Mutt at the foot of the hill under the patronage of Swasthi Shree Bhuvanakeerthi Bhattaraka Swamiji.

+Religious significance

+Kanakagiri is an important Jain pilgrimage centre in Karnataka.
+Its historical importance is particularly well documented by its inscriptions.
+The 916–917 CE record of a Jain basadi, the evidence for multiple basadis, and the 1117 CE grant to the Jain pontiff Meghacandra-Siddhanta-deva establish Kanakagiri as a significant Jain religious and institutional centre by the 10th–12th centuries.